Assa Traoré

-Assa Traoré (born 1985) is a French activist and leader of the Truth and Justice for Adama Committee.
-The committee is named after her half-brother, Adama Traoré, who died in police custody.

-The circumstances of Adama's death are disputed.
+Assa Traoré (born 1985) is a French-Malian anti-racism activist and leader of the Truth and Justice for Adama Committee, named after her half-brother, Adama Traoré, who died in police custody, the circumstances of his death having been disputed.
 An autopsy raised in court indicated he may have suffered asphyxiation after his arrest, which was admitted by one of the Gendarmes who held him.
 Since Adama's death she has attempted to challenge the institutions of France, rallying activists from black neighbourhoods and engaging medical experts to try to get to the bottom of his death.
-On July 18, 2020, in the wake of the George Floyd protests, she participated in the "Marche pour Adama" (March for Adama), and called for the prosecution of the gendarmerie who had supposedly killed her brother.
+On July 18, 2020, in the wake of the George Floyd protests, she participated in the "Marche pour Adama" (March for Adama), and called for the prosecution of the gendarmerie regarding her brother's death.

 For her services to the Black Lives Matter campaign, she received the BET's Global Good Honouree Award.
-In 2020, she was named one of Time magazine's "Guardians of the year".
+In 2020, she was named one of Time magazine's "Guardians of the Year".

 Life

 Traoré was born in January 1985 to a polygamous family, wherein her father had four wives.
-She grew up with 17 siblings.
+She grew up with 17 siblings and half-siblings.
 Her father, Mara-Siré Traoré, had emigrated from Mali at 17, before marrying his respective wives, and dying of lung cancer in 1999.
 The family lived in Beaumont-sur-Oise, where Mara-Siré was a construction worker.
 Traoré once said that although French society is critical of polygamy, she had a very comfortable upbringing.

 Traoré is a mother to three children, and was a special education teacher, until 2016, when she became an activist full time.
 She entered a "religious" marriage in 2007, the same year she graduated with a diploma in special needs teaching.
 Traoré is the creator of a Dutch Wax clothing line that was relaunched in 2019 under the Maison Kaye brand.